sameer05515/unit-testing-playground/example-base-03/Reference.md

 ### 6. Parallel Promise Consumption with `Promise.all`
 Discover how to execute multiple Promises in parallel using `Promise.all`.

+### 7. Competitive/Optimistic/Partial Promise Resolution
+Use `Promise.race`, `Promise.any`, and `Promise.allSettled` for cases where only some or the first-resolved Promise matters.

+### 8. Error Handling Patterns
+Handle errors gracefully in both promise and async/await workflows.

+### 9. Promises in User Interfaces
+Use Promises to manage UI states, loading spinners, error banners, and interactions in frameworks like React and Vue.

+### 10. Integrating with APIs and Backends
+Consume backend data using fetch/XHR Promises and integrate with REST APIs or mock servers.

+### 11. Writing and Testing Async Code
+Explore how to test code that uses Promises with libraries like Jest or Mocha.

+### 12. Cancellation and Timeout Techniques
+Implement patterns for aborting or timing out Promises (e.g., with AbortController, limited timeouts, custom wrappers).

 ## Additional Notes
 - Ensure your development environment is set up with the necessary prerequisites.
 - Follow the examples in `app.js` to understand each concept thoroughly.
+- Explore sub-projects for advanced topics or integration examples.

 ## Contributing
 If you wish to contribute to this project, please fork the repository and submit a pull request.
+Add new promise patterns or real-world examples for others to learn from!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Inspired by various JavaScript Promise tutorials and documentation.
-- Special thanks to ChatGPT for providing valuable assistance and making the development process smoother.
+- Special thanks to ChatGPT and the open-source community for guidance and idea sharing.

 ---